gka/driven-by-data.net/src/posts/2012/04/04/education.md

 images:
   - education-big.png
 coauthors: Sabine Damaschke
-tags: education
+tags: education,map,rangeplot,scatter
 publication: DW
 ---

-[Deutsche Welle](http://dw.de) asked me to create a small series of visualisations around education data released by UNESCO.
+[Deutsche Welle](https://dw.de) asked me to create a small series of visualisations around education data released by UNESCO.

 The graphs focus on literacy rates, enrolment rates and a comparison of expenditures on education and military across different countries.